yi-jiayu/blog/content/posts/url-to-asn/index.md

 ;; MSG SIZE  rcvd: 522
 ```

-We can see "netlify" all over the output, even though we couldn't tell from the AS name.
+Netlify actually appears all over the output, even though we couldn't tell from the AS name (in fact, Netlify already appeared in this site's CNAME record right at the start of this post).

 ## Appendix